-As of March 31, 2007, Robert Greenberg, Chairman of the Board and Chief Executive Officer, beneficially owned 76.5% of our outstanding Class B common shares and members of Mr. Greenberg's immediate family beneficially owned the remainder of our outstanding Class B common shares.
+As of June 30, 2007, Robert Greenberg, Chairman of the Board and Chief Executive Officer, beneficially owned 78.2% of our outstanding Class B common shares and members of Mr. Greenberg's immediate family beneficially owned the remainder of our outstanding Class B common shares.
 The holders of Class A common shares and Class B common shares have identical rights except that holders of Class A common shares are entitled to one vote per share while holders of Class B common shares are entitled to ten votes per share on all matters submitted to a vote of our stockholders.
-As a result, as of March 31, 2007, Mr. Greenberg beneficially owned approximately 61.5% of the aggregate number of votes eligible to be cast by our stockholders, and together with shares beneficially owned by other members of his immediate family, they beneficially owned approximately 80.4% of the aggregate number of votes eligible to be cast by our stockholders.
+As a result, as of June 30, 2007, Mr. Greenberg beneficially owned approximately 62.4% of the aggregate number of votes eligible to be cast by our stockholders, and together with shares beneficially owned by other members of his immediate family, they beneficially owned approximately 79.8% of the aggregate number of votes eligible to be cast by our stockholders.
+Therefore, Mr. Greenberg is able to control substantially all matters requiring approval by our stockholders.
 Matters that require the approval of our stockholders include the election of directors and the approval of mergers or other business combination transactions.
 Mr. Greenberg also has control over our management and affairs.
 As a result of such control, certain transactions are not possible without the approval of Mr. Greenberg, including proxy contests, tender offers, open market purchase programs or other transactions that can give our stockholders the opportunity to realize a premium over the then-prevailing market prices for their shares of our Class A common shares.
-The differential in the voting rights may adversely affect the value of our Class B common shares to have value.
+The differential in the voting rights may adversely affect the value of our Class A common shares to the extent that investors or any potential future purchaser view the superior voting rights of our Class B common shares to have value.